Horseback riding in Kentucky, just outside Cincinnati

 Horseback Riding Tips

-Come prepared to have fun in weather appropriate clothes, a very supportive bra, straight-legged jeans and hard-soled shoes.
+Come prepared to have fun in weather appropriate clothes, a very supportive bra (or two), straight-legged jeans and hard-soled shoes.
 (No Crocs, Converse, cleated hiking boots or spike heels.
-Rubber rain boots aren’t very protective for your feet either.)
+Rubber rain boots are hot and not very protective for your feet.)

 Since even the quietest horses can be unpredictable, by coming to the farm, you accept responsibility and all liability for your experience on the ground or riding.
 Helmets are provided.
 If you are bringing children under 18 who are not your own, please print out the liability release, have their parents sign and bring it with you.
 You cannot legally accept liability for someone else’s child.